Isaac Coles: Early life and education

 Coles was born in Richmond in the Colony of Virginia in 1747 to the former Mary Winston.
-His father, John Coles, had emigrated from Enniscothy, Ireland, then became a merchant in first Hanover County.
+His father, John Coles, had emigrated from Enniscorthy, Ireland, then became a merchant in first Hanover County.
 He moved somewhat south to Henrico County where he helped to settle Richmond at the falls of the James River, became colonel of the local militia, as well as speculated in land further south and west and helped found now-historic St. John's Church.
 His maternal grandfather, Isaac Winston, for whom this boy and several relatives would be named, was from Hanover County.
 However, John Coles died months after this son's birth.
 His eldest son John Coles inherited land in Albemarle County, and Issac and his middle brother Walter when they came of legal age inherited lands along the Staunton River in what was then Brunswick County but later became Halifax County.
 Meanwhile, Isaac was educated as befit his class, including at the College of William and Mary in Williamsburg.
 Their sister Mary married Henry Tucker and had children, though his sister Sarah who married General George Muter had no children.